Penn State Schuylkill: 20th century

 The Schuylkill campus was originally chartered in 1934 and was located in Pottsville, approximately six miles (10 km) north of the current campus.
 Classes were originally held in rented space, and laboratory facilities for science students were shared with an area high school.
 After World War II, the college began to grow, and in 1953, they began offering their first full associate degree programs.
 In the 1960s, the nearly 500 student body was outgrowing its Pottsville facilities, and the college looked to relocate.
 In 1967, the campus was relocated to a 39-acre tract of land just outside of Schuylkill Haven, former site of the county almshouse.

 The campus saw continued growth during the 1970s, including expanding infrastructure and the addition of new academic programs and activities.
 In the fall of 1970 a new associate degree program in the burgeoning field of Computer Science was added to the curriculum.
-Penn State Schuylkill continued to keep up with emerging technology throughout that decade and into the next with academic programing designed to meet the needs of students and the surrounding community.
+Penn State Schuylkill continued to keep up with emerging technology throughout that decade and into the next with academic programming designed to meet the needs of students and the surrounding community.

 In the early 1990s, the campus' first baccalaureate degree students began to graduate and the capital campaign for the new library initiated at the end of the previous decade bore fruit when the 22,600 square foot Ciletti Memorial Library opened in December 1994.